 Keystone Woods Lake Dam is classified as a high hazard structure.
+Starting in July 2022, Indiana Code 14-27-7.5-18 requires that the owner of a high hazard dam prepare and maintain an Incident and Emergency Action Plan (IEAP).
 Although there is mention in the 2009 inspection report by FRP of an Emergency Action Plan having been prepared, no document was found in either IDNR's file or the owner's file.
-However, WHOA is currently preparing an Incident and Emergency Action Plan (IEAP) for the dam, coordinating the documentation with Hamilton County Emergency Management, with an anticipated completion in 2022.
+However, WHOA is reportedly preparing an Incident and Emergency Action Plan (IEAP) for the dam, coordinating the documentation with Hamilton County Emergency Management.
 The dam is accessed by foot since there are no roads leading to the dam.
 No auxiliary power is necessary because the dam and spillways do not have electrical components.
-In 2019, the owner prepared a drawdown plan which is kept in the WHOA clubhouse.
+In 2019, the owner reportedly prepared a drawdown plan.